Minke whale: Description

-The minke whale is a black/gray/purple color.
-Common minke whales (Northern Hemisphere variety) are distinguished from other whales by a white band on each flipper.
+The minke whale has a black/gray/purple color.
+Common minke whales (Northern Hemisphere species) are distinguished from other whales by a white band on each flipper.
 The body is usually black or dark-gray above and white underneath.
 Minke whales have between 240 and 360 baleen plates on each side of their mouths.
 Most of the length of the back, including dorsal fin and blowholes, appears at once when the whale surfaces to breathe.

-Minke whales typically live between 30-50 years, but in some cases, they may live for up to 60 years.
-They have a gestation and calving period of approximately 10-11 months and 2 years, respectively.
+Minke whales typically live between 30–50 years, but in some cases, they may live for up to 60 years.
+They have a gestation and calving period of approximately 10–11 months and 2 years, respectively.

 Minke whales have a digestive system composed of four compartments with a high density of anaerobic bacteria throughout.
 The presence of the bacteria suggests minke whales rely on microbial digestion to extract nutrients provided by their food.

 As with most Mysticetes, the auditory system for the minke whale is not well understood.
 However, magnetic resonance imaging points to evidence that the minke whale has fat deposits in their jaws intended for sound reception, much like Odontocetes.

 The brains of minke whales have around 12.8 billion neocortical neurons and 98.2 billion neocortical glia.
 Additionally, despite its relatively large size, the minke whale is very fast, capable of swimming at speeds of 20 knots, and their surfacing can be sporadic and hard to follow.

 Behavior

-The whale breathes three to five times at short intervals before 'deep-diving' for 2 to 20 minutes.
+The whale breathes three to five times at short intervals before "deep-diving" for 2 to 20 minutes.
 Deep dives are preceded by a pronounced arching of the back.
 The maximum swimming speed of minkes has been estimated at 20 knots.

 Migration

 Both species undertake seasonal migration routes to the poles during spring and towards the tropics during fall and winter.
-Difference between the timing of the seasons may prevent the two closely related species from mixing.
+The difference between the timing of the seasons may prevent the two closely related species from mixing.
 A long-term photo identification study on the British Columbian and Washington coasts showed that some individuals travel as far as 424 km north in the spring, and 398 km south to warmer waters in the autumn.
 Many specifics about migration in this species still remain unclear.